-- There's the time my mom was making sweet coloured popcorn for my birthday party.
-I was maybe 5 or 6, and I thought the blue food colouring was what made the popcorn sweet so I snuck a swig when she wasn’t looking.
-Note: food colouring is not sweet and a blue mouth is not a good look for your birthday party!
+- There's the time my mom was making sweet, coloured popcorn for my birthday party.
+I was maybe 5 or 6 and I thought the blue food colouring was what made the popcorn sweet so I snuck a swig when she wasn’t looking.
+Food colouring is not sweet and a blue mouth is not a good look for your birthday party!

 - We visited family in Trinidad almost every year in my childhood and one of my favourite things was getting on the airplane and getting cheese & crackers on the airplane.
 Does anyone else remember when the snack was a piece of real cheese and crackers?

 - Road trips were exciting for journey, the destination and the pit stops for food.

 - Growing up in a Caribbean family, as in many cultures, food is an important part of life.
 There's always a ton of food at family gatherings, you'll always be offered something to eat or drink when visiting friends or family (and most people won't take no for an answer!) and weekends were all about the big meal that takes hours to make.
 Sunday lunch anyone?

 I used to be a corporate marketer until a lengthy illness led me to re-evaluate my diet and lifestyle, with the goal of healing naturally.
 I quit my job, went to school to study Holistic Nutrition, and changed my health & my life.
 Along the way I completed the Specialty Baking program at the Bonnie Gordon College of Confectionary Arts and Culinary Nutrition in the Kitchen program at the Institute of Holistic Nutrition.

 These days I’m just as excited about food as when I was a kid, my choices are just different.

 I'm excited to inspire you to make healthy eating simple, delicious and enjoyable!